Bangladesh: Children’s Books, Crafts, Art and More

 Personally, I find the alpanas stunning.
 I hope they inspire the inner artist in you or your child.
 Our book club activity was creating our own Alpanas by painting white designs on brown tagboard and the results were incredible.
 I wish I had saved my daughter’s!
 In Bangladesh, women also create alpanas using colored spices and powdered rice and I’ve included some gorgeous examples below.
 Today, you will notice how the designs in the alpanas are applied to things like jewelry.
 I’ve included the talented contemporary jewelry designer, aptly named Alpana Gujral, should you need holiday gift ideas.

 Finally, my Coop Preschool Mom Friend gave me the recipe for my favorite Spicy Indian Chickpeas called Chholey.
 And yes, I’ve made them and they are delicious but mine are never as good as my Mom Friend.
 Some things just don’t translate!

 A Basket of Bangles by Ginger Howard and Cheryl Kirk Noll.
-This picture book demonstrates the power of micro-lending and the huge impact it can have improving impoverished lives in Bangladesh.
+This picture book demonstrates the power of micro-lending and the huge impact it can have on improving impoverished lives in Bangladesh.
 The book is out of print but might be at your local public library.
 This book would be great for grades 3-5 though, as a picture book, the writing and pictures would connect with a younger audience through the idea of poverty and micro-financing might be too advanced for them. [picture book for ages 6-12]

 Rickshaw Girl by Mitali Perkins.
-Naima is a ten-year-old girl, too young and the wrong sex to help her impoverished family with their family business of pedaling a rickshaw.
+Naima is a ten-year-old girl, too young and of the wrong sex to help her impoverished family with their family business of pedaling a rickshaw.
 Her father is ill and there isn’t much money for the medicine he needs so Naima tries to pedal the heavy rickshaw.
 Disaster happens and the rickshaw, their family livelihood, is damaged.
 Naima ultimately finds that she can use her talent as an artist, honed by creating the best alpanas in her village, to help create a better life for her family. [chapter book, ages 8-12]

 Brief History of Bangladesh